phreeza/manuscript_axon_potentials/doc/manuscript.md

 - explain this in more detail

-*Mechanism underlying the observed properties*
+*Mechanism underlying the observed properties I*

-- Single AP along single axon(**Fig 4**)

-We begin by looking at the response of a single axon tree to a single spike at various locations along the tree.
+We begin by looking at the response of a single axon tree to a single spike at various locations along the tree, as shown in Figure 4.
 This gives can already give us a rough idea about the origin of the observed polarity reversal.

 The extracellular response at a recording location along a continuation of the axon, i.e.\ not close to a bifurcation or termination, is triphasic (blue trace in